 We will not return to in-person Sunday worship right away, and virtual participation will continue to be the norm.
-During Stage 2, however, diocesan guidelines allow us to hold services for up to 25 people indoors and 35 people outdoors.
-This will allow for the celebration of special events, such as baptisms, weddings, and funerals.
+During Stage 2, however, diocesan guidelines allow us to hold services for up to 25 people indoors and 50 people outdoors.
+This will allow for a gradual return to limited Sunday worship and the celebration of special events, such as baptisms, weddings, and funerals.

 As a church with nearly 2,000 parishioners, it is difficult to know how Sunday worship would work within these limitations, so we plan to start Stage 2 with virtual services only, although we may elect to introduce small services at a later time.
 For those interested in celebrating baptisms, weddings, and funerals, please contact the church office.
 Ushers will be trained to assist parishioners with social-distancing protocol at each of these events.